uptonking/note4yaoo/lib-saas-strapi-community.md

 - ## [Is MongoDB a terrible choice for Strapi? : Strapi _202207](https://www.reddit.com/r/Strapi/comments/w9069u/is_mongodb_a_terrible_choice_for_strapi/)
 - Not a terrible choice, in general: we used MongoDB for all of our v3 instances.
 However, Mongo is hugely inefficient if you have nested relations between collections (though this makes sense - mongo isn’t a relational DB).
   - In any case, v4 dropped support for Mongo.
-We’ve been migrating to v4 with Postegres and we’ve seen some great performance gains, even in applications with very few relations.
+We’ve been migrating to v4 with Postgres and we’ve seen some great performance gains, even in applications with very few relations.

 - ## 🍃📡 [MongoDB support in Strapi: Past, Present & Future _202106](https://strapi.io/blog/mongo-db-support-in-strapi-past-present-and-future)
 - Since 2017 and Strapi Alpha, we have always supported SQL databases such as MySQL, PostgreSQL, SQLite, MariaDB, and the document database MongoDB.